kanu-3/Learnify/README.md

 ## Key features of my app:-
 ### Database
 1. Dynamic log in and sign up features.
-2. Course list anf their details.
+2. Course list and their details.
 ### Machine learning
 1. Assistant- helps in choosing the best course.
 2. Course reommendation system based on your interests, goals and specialization.